-For the reasons that follow, the administrative law judge concludes claimant did not quit, but was discharged from employment due to job-related misconduct.
+For the reasons that follow, the administrative law judge concludes claimant was discharged from employment due to job-related misconduct.
 Benefits are denied.

 Iowa Code section 96.5(2)a provides:

 An individual shall be disqualified for benefits, regardless of the source of the individual's wage credits: